THE OLIVE BRANCH FOR CHILDREN

 What are the biggest expenses incurred by TOBFC?

-The biggest expense incurred by TOBFC is our Vulnerable Child Care Programs, which include the Zion and Peace Homes.
-We provide well-rounded care at our homes, including high quality education, medical care, extra-curricular programing including family trips, summer camps and private tutoring.
+The biggest expense incurred by TOBFC is our Zion and Peace Homes, and Academic Scholarships, We provide well-rounded care at our homes, including high quality education, medical care, extra-curricular programing including family trips, summer camps and private tutoring.

 We project one of our biggest expense in the upcoming years will be school fees, as our students complete high school and start university/college.
 We commit to paying school fees for children in our care into post-secondary levels, and we pledge to providing laptops to students starting university.